BCA Hugh Jeffrey Scholarship program Round Three!

 - Pathway to BCA leadership and/or committee roles

-- Access to BCA programs to support their study and skills development, as well as
+- Access to BCA programs to support their study and skills development

 The BCA Hugh Jeffrey Scholarships Program has two key objectives:

 - To increase the opportunities available to people who are blind or vision impaired to participate in tertiary/further education, by offering financial assistance.